| Quiz 9

 d. no-tailed

-7. Given the set of hypotheses: Ho: p = 0.4 Ha: p < 0.4.
-The probability distribution to use for the hypothesis test is the
+a. binomial8.
+Given the set of hypotheses: Ho: p = 0.4 Ha: p < 0.4.
+If the estimated proportion is 0.35, then the p-value can be interpreted asb. normal

 c. student-t